ghc-proposals/ghc-proposals/proposals/0000-atomicModifyMutVar.rst

 Unresolved questions
 --------------------
 1. What are the best names for the primop and wrappers?
+I feel very strongly that ``atomicModifyMutVar_`` is *not* the right name (indeed, I think that name is best taken by a *different* function!), but I have no idea what to call the thing.

 2. Where should the compatibility wrapper live?